Your shopping cart is currently empty.

 Water sugar maple properly!

 The sugar maple's water needs are high in the first few years after planting.
-It needs support through regular irrigation, especially during dry summers or extended dry periods.
-The soil around the trunk should be kept evenly moist—but not permanently wet.
-Drying out the soil for an extended period can lead to leaf discoloration, growth retardation, or pest infestation.
+Especially during dry summers or during longer dry periods, it needs support through regular irrigationThe soil around the trunk should be kept evenly moist—but not permanently wet.
+Drying out over a prolonged period can lead to leaf discoloration, growth retardation, or pest infestation.

 Ideally, deep watering should be done once a week – this allows the water to penetrate into deeper soil layers, where it is available to the root system even in dry conditions.